Land department property management

-Do not record a plat over the proposed USA lands.
+Do not record a plat or otherwise encumber the proposed USA property.
 The USA will not accept property subject to a recorded plat.
 A plat may be recorded once the new land right has been conveyed to the USA.

 After the Field Solicitor for the BOR has issued verification that all requirements have been met and approved the new land rights, SRP will forward the appropriate conveyance document to you for execution.
 Upon recording of the conveyance document and receipt of the title policy, the BOR will notify SRP that construction activities can commence.

 After the new facilities have been constructed, inspected, and accepted into the irrigation system, the BOR will convey the land rights no longer needed to the property owner.

 For more information concerning the exchange of USA land rights, contact Dan Kovochich at (602) 236-8175.

 To schedule the initial meeting to discuss relocation of Project facilities and federal land rights, contact Christian Andrews at (602) 236-3046.